zhanghe9704/tpsa_sym/paper/paper.md

 ![cppTPSA output.\label{fig:cpptpsa}](cppTPSA-output.png)

 # Acknowledgements

-The author would like to thank Dr. Lingyun Yang for providing his source code.

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177.